cncf/tag-security/assessments/guide/security-reviewer.md

 * It is not unusual for reviewers to have soft conflicts.
-The diversity of reviewers that are familiar with a project can provide a deeper insight together with a fresh set of eyes and is beneficial to the success of a security evaluation.
+The diversity of reviewers that are familiar with a project can provide a deeper insight together with a fresh set of eyes and is beneficial to the success of a security review.

 All reviewers must provide a conflict declaration on the tracking issue to indicate which hard or soft conflicts do, or do not exist when they volunteer to be a reviewer.
-This is done by placing a comment on the issue associated with the joint evaluation using the table provided below.
+This is done by placing a comment on the issue associated with the joint review using the table provided below.

 #### Conflict of interest statement template:
 | Hard Conflicts | Y/N |